 Double Cleansing

-A two-step cleansing method can be helpful.
+A two-step cleansing method can be helpful to dislodge sebum plugs.
 Start with massaging a cleansing balm or oil onto your dry skin to dissolve sebum and makeup before rinsing.
 Sometimes if you continue to massage your oil cleanser for a few minutes, you might experience sebum plugs coming out and feeling like “grits” under your fingers.

 Klairs Gentle Black Fresh Cleansing Oil with Light Vegetable Oils

-Follow with a foaming cleanser to thoroughly cleanse and remove any remaining oil or impurities:
+Follow with a gentle foaming cleanser to thoroughly cleanse and remove any remaining oil or impurities:

 Bioderma Sensibio Micellar Cleansing and Makeup Removing Foaming Gel